alloc/picospawn/readme.md

 console.log(result.status) // Output: 1
 ```

+When using `spawnSync`, it can sometimes be difficult to determine which command failed.
+If you set `PICOSPAWN_TRACE=1` in your environment, the stack trace will be printed to the console.

 ## Features

 - Pass a single string or an array of arguments to the command.